 - Certified miners must use safe and responsible practices for managing toxic chemicals in gold recovery.
 Chemicals have to be reduced to a minimum and where possible eliminated over an agreed time period.

-- Child and forced labour is prohibited under Fairtrade standards, and Fairtrade monitoring stamps it out wherever it is found.
+- Child and forced labour is prohibited under Fairtrade standards, and Fairtrade guarantees that if any is found the organisation will take immediate action to protect the impacted child or children.

 The FAIRTRADE Mark is a certification mark and a registered trademark of Fairtrade International.
 The Mark is licensed on products which meet international Fairtrade standards.
 Today, more than 1.3 million people – farmers, workers and their families – across 70 developing countries benefit from the international Fairtrade system.